 We stress that, unlike in the previous results, the positive part of Theorem 4 refers to a two-sided error tester.
 This is fair enough, since the negative side also refers to two-sided error testers.
 Still, one may seek a stronger separation in which the positive side is established via a one-sided error tester.
-Such a separation is presented in Theorem 6 (except that the positive side is established via a tester that is not relatively efficient).
+Such a separation is presented in Theorem 6 (alas the positive side is established via a tester that is not relatively efficient).

 Outline of the proof of Theorem 4.
 The basic idea of the proof is to implement the strategy used in the proof of Theorem 2.
 The problem, of course, is that we need to obtain graph properties (rather than properties of generic Boolean functions).
 Thus, the trivial "blow-up" (of Theorem 2) that took place on the truth-table (or function) level has to be replaced by a blow-up on the vertex level.
-Specifically, starting from a graph property Π' that requires quadratic query complexity, we consider the graph property Π consisting of N-vertex graphs that are obtained by a $(N/\sqrt{q(N)})$ -factor blow-up of $\sqrt{q(N)}$ -vertex graphs in Π' , where G is a t-factor blow-up of G' if the vertex set of G can be partitioned into (equal size) sets that correspond to the vertices of G' such that the edges between these sets represent the edges of G'; that is, if $\{i, j\}$ is an edge in G', then there is a complete bipartite between the ith set and the jth set, and otherwise there are no edges between this pair of sets.4
+Specifically, starting from a graph property $\Pi'$ that requires quadratic query complexity, we consider the graph property $\Pi$ consisting of N-vertex graphs that are obtained by a $(N/\sqrt{q(N)})$ -factor blow-up of $\sqrt{q(N)}$ -vertex graphs in $\Pi'$ , where G is a t-factor blow-up of G' if the vertex set of G can be partitioned into t-sized sets that correspond to the vertices of G' such that the edges between these sets represent the edges of G'; that is, if $\{i, j\}$ is an edge in G', then there is a complete bipartite between the $i^{\text{th}}$ set and the $j^{\text{th}}$ set, and otherwise there are no edges between this pair of sets.
+(In particular, there are no edges inside any set.)

-Note that the notion of "graph blow-up" does not offer an easy identification of the underlying partition; that is, given a graph G that is as a t-factor blow-up of some graph G', it is not necessary easy to determine a t-way partition of the vertex set of G such that the edges between these sets represent the edges of G'.
+Note that the notion of "graph blow-up" does not offer an easy identification of the underlying partition; that is, given a graph G that is as a t-factor blow-up of some graph G', it is not necessary easy to determine a partition of the vertex set of G (into t-sized sets) such that the edges between these (t-sized) sets represent the edges of G'.
 Things may become even harder if G is merely close to a t-factor blow-up of some graph G'.
-We resolve these as well as other difficulties by augmenting the graphs of the starting property Π' .
+We resolve these as well as other difficulties by augmenting the graphs of the starting property $\Pi'$ .

-The proof of Theorem 4 is organized accordingly: In Section 4.1, we construct Π based on Π' by first augmenting the graphs and then applying graph blow-up.
-In Section 4.2 we lower-bound the query complexity of Π based on the query complexity of Π' , while coping with the non-trivial question of how does the blow-up operation affect distances between graphs.
-In Section 4.3 we upper-bound the query complexity of Π , while using the aforementioned augmentations in order to obtain a tight result (rather than an upper bound that is off by a polylogarithmic factor).
+The proof of Theorem 4 is organized accordingly: In Section 4.1, we construct $\Pi$ based on $\Pi'$ by first augmenting the graphs and then applying graph blow-up.
+In Section 4.2 we lower-bound the query complexity of $\Pi$ based on the query complexity of $\Pi'$ , while coping with the non-trivial question of how does the blow-up operation affect distances between graphs.
+In Section 4.3 we upper-bound the query complexity of $\Pi$ , while using the aforementioned augmentations in order to obtain a tight result (rather than an upper bound that is off by a polylogarithmic factor).